 For more information about the Program Cost and additional Non-Billable Expenses please download and review the Community Health in Mexico Expense Worksheet.

 For more information about Finances, including information about Financial Aid and Tuition Remission please visit the Finances section of our website.

 As part of your preparation to apply for this study abroad program, please familiarize yourself with the Rutgers Study Abroad withdrawal policy.

 Students are also encouraged to start researching Scholarship opportunities as early as possible.
 You may find the following scholarships applicable to this program.

 International Service Learning Scholarship- Available to Rutgers students participating in Rutgers International Service Learning programs.
-Students must be of sophomore standing or higher with a minimum 2.75 cumulative GPA.
+Students must have a minimum 2.75 cumulative GPA to apply.
 Information on how to apply will be released to students after their acceptance.